 To maintain scholarship eligibility, the student that partially or fully withdraws from the fall or spring semester(s) is still required to successfully complete 30 credits per academic year.

 Scholarship and grant awards that a student receives for tuition and university-wide mandatory fees are tax-free.
 Scholarship money that a student receives for books, supplies, equipment and other fees may be tax-free if they are required of all students in the course.
-Scholarship money received for room and board is considered taxable income.
+Scholarship money received for housing and food is considered taxable income.
 This is a general statement of the tax rules.
-The student's own tax liability may vary depending on their personal situation.
+The student's tax liability may vary depending on their personal situation.
 Please refer to the Internal Revenue Service's (IRS) Publication 970 or consult tax or legal counsel for additional information.

 Publication 970 can be found on the IRS website.
-A student can download a copy of their IRS 1098-T form from the Office of Student Financial Services and Cashiering website each year after January 1.
+A student can download a copy of their IRS 1098-T form from the Student Financial Services and Cashiering website each year after January 1.